Welcome to the Wanderers Sports Club Website.

 Wanderers came about back in 1951 when several rugby clubs (Pirates and Rovers) from Hope, Brightwater and Wakefield combined.

-A squash court and newly renovated Gym have been added to the complex making Wanderers a truely multi-sport club.
-Wanderers main gound is Centennial Park (Brightwater Domain), but also uses grounds at Wakefield Domain, and Â Lord Rutherford Park on the west side of Brightwater.
+A squash court and newly renovated Gym have been added to the complex making Wanderers a truly multi-sport club.
+Wanderers main ground is Centennial Park (Brightwater Domain), but also uses grounds at Wakefield Domain, and Â Lord Rutherford Park on the west side of Brightwater.
 All netball is played at Saxtons field in Stoke.

-Wanderers colours are blue and gold.
+Colours: Wanderers colours are Royal blue and gold.

-Membership fees are $25 for a member.
-These fees are outside of subscriptions (affiliation fees) that are paid for playing in your particular code or sport.Squash fees are $150 a year.
+Family Membership fees are $25 per year.
+These fees are outside of subscriptions (affiliation fees) that are paid for playing in your particular code or sport.

 Squash fees are $150 a year.(this includes membership fee), this can be obtained through our club manager, Diane Drogemuller or at the club itself.

 The Taylors Brightwater Community Gym is also now open as a community facility. $300 for 1 year.